 In other words, in this situation, the DBA has nearly nothing to do.
 It's the application developers who need to pick up the slack.

 This change was seemingly simple but had a little subtlety.
 Like any change in requirements, the difficulty of handling this particular new requirement is inversely correlated with one's preparedness.
-In the case of gay marriage in US states where it was previously illegal, it should have been blindingly obvious for years that this moment was coming.
+In the case of same-sex marriage in US states where it was previously illegal, it should have been blindingly obvious for years that this moment was coming.

 This isn't about being closed-minded or homophobic or anything like that, it's just a matter of domain knowledge: if you manage a database full of X then you should probably keep your ear to the ground regarding new developments in the field of X, particularly if those developments are likely to hit you and require immediate action within hours of developing.
 I don't want to cast being a bad/ill-prepared database administrator as some kind of moral failing.
 (I say this largely to cover my own back because I, myself, am a terrible database administrator.
 In fact, full disclosure: I am not now, and have never been, a database administrator of any kind.
 All of the above advice could well be complete gibberish.)